Parity- and Time Reversal-Violating Pion Nucleon Couplings: Higher Order Chiral Matching Relations: Acknowledgements

 \section{Acknowledgements}

 We thank Barry Holstein, Emanuele Mereghetti and Jordy de Vries for useful discussions.
 This work was supported in part under U.S. Department of Energy contract number DE-SC0011095.
-CYS also acknowledges support by National Natural Science Foundation of China under Grant No.11575110 and No. 11175115, Natural Science Foundation of Shanghai under Grant No. 15DZ2272100 and No. 15ZR1423100.
+CYS also acknowledges support by National Natural Science Foundation of China (NSFC) under Grant Nos.11575110, 11655002, 11735010, Natural Science Foundation of Shanghai under Grant No.~15DZ2272100 and No.~15ZR1423100, by Shanghai Key Laboratory for Particle Physics and Cosmology, and by Key Laboratory for Particle Physics, Astrophysics and Cosmology, Ministry of Education.
+He also appreciates the support through the Recruitment Program of Foreign Young Talents from the State Administration of Foreign Expert Affairs, China.

-\section{Chiral Building Blocks in $SU(2)_L\times SU(2)_R$}
+\section{Chiral Building Blocks in $\mathrm{SU}(2)_\mathrm{L}\times \mathrm{SU}(2)_\mathrm{R}$}

-Here we summarize the building blocks of $SU(2)_L\times SU(2)_R$ ChPT that are required to construct a chirally invariant Lagrangian and implement the effect of chiral symmetry breaking.
+Here we summarize the building blocks of $\mathrm{SU}(2)_\mathrm{L}\times \mathrm{SU}(2)_\mathrm{R}$ ChPT that are required to construct a chirally invariant Lagrangian and implement the effect of chiral symmetry breaking.
 For most of the notations and conventions we follow the pedagogical article by Scherer \cite{Scherer:2002tk}.
 For the pion decay constant we take $F_\pi=186\, \mathrm{MeV}$ following the convention \cite{Engel:2013lsa}.
-Although this is not the standard convention in the literature using $SU(2)_L\times SU(2)_R$ ChPT, it allows us to compare our results more easily with previous work on the study of $\bar{g}_\pi^{(i)}$ that mostly adopt the $SO(4)$ representation.
+Although this is not the standard convention in the literature using $\mathrm{SU}(2)_\mathrm{L}\times \mathrm{SU}(2)_\mathrm{R}$ ChPT, it allows us to compare our results more easily with previous work on the study of $\bar{g}_\pi^{(i)}$ that mostly adopt the SO(4) representation.

-\begin{enumerate} \item $U=\exp\{i\frac{2\pi_a\tau_a}{F_{0}}\}$ transforms as $U\rightarrow V_RUV_L^\dagger$ under $SU(2)_L\times SU(2)_R$. \item $u=\sqrt{U}$ transforms as $u\rightarrow V_RuK^\dagger=KuV_L^\dagger$ where $K=K(V_R,V_L,U)$ is a unitary matrix.
+\begin{enumerate} \item $U=\exp\{i\frac{2\pi_a\tau_a}{F_{0}}\}$ transforms as $U\rightarrow V_RUV_L^\dagger$ under $\mathrm{SU}(2)_\mathrm{L}\times \mathrm{SU}(2)_\mathrm{R}$. \item $u=\sqrt{U}$ transforms as $u\rightarrow V_RuK^\dagger=KuV_L^\dagger$ where $K=K(V_R,V_L,U)$ is a unitary matrix.
 It reduces to isospin transformation matrix when $V_R=V_L$. \item The SU(2) nucleon field: $N=(p\;\;n)^T$ transforms as $N\rightarrow KN$. \item The chiral axial vector $u_\mu=iu^\dagger(\partial_\mu U)u^\dagger$ is a Hermitian and traceless operator.
 It transforms as $u_\mu\rightarrow Ku_\mu K^\dagger$. \item The $\Delta$-resonance field $T^i_\mu$ transforms as $T^i_\mu\rightarrow \tilde{K}^{ij}KT_\mu^i$, where: